switz/driver/README.md

 ## Warning: this is naive and changing

 This is still pretty early, the API surface may change.
 Code you write with this pattern may end up being _less_ efficient than before, with the hope that it reduces your logic bugs.
 This code is not _lazy_, so you may end up evaluating far more than you need for a given component.
 In my experience, you should not reach for a `driver` _immediately_, but as you see it fitting in, use it where it is handy.
-The _leafier_ the component, the more useful I've found it.
+The _leafier_ the component (meaning further down the tree, closer to the bottom), the more useful I've found it.

 ## Typescript